mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 - ⬜ get permission to publish this here blog post
 - ⬜ tell qantas about the security issue so they can fix it

-### trying to report the problem to someone, anyone, please
+## Part 2: trying to report the problem to someone, anyone, please

 I had Tony Abbott's passport number, phone number, and weird Qantas messages about him.
 I was the only one who _knew_ I had these.
 Anyone who saw that Instagram post could also have them.
 I felt like I had to tell someone about this, but who?